What is content?

 - It’s clear and specific

 - Everyone agrees — because it’s impossible to please several people who all disagree with each other.

-Publish the article
+Publishing the article

-Using images adds visual interest to your article.
+In addition, each article will need at least one image.
 You can take your own photographs or use stock images.